Khulekani-Nhlanhla/demo-reposi/README.md

 ## subheader

-this is a small description
+this is a small description.

+I am trying to get better at git.